RudcZxDaQuaj/InstaFOSS/README.md

 with human like reaction times, color recognition for when a post isn't loading properly, image recognition to detect action blocks and status updates to your phone or other devices using Pushbullets API.

-The goal is to mass like specific hashtags so people get notifications leading you to your account, gaining more attention, this works pretty well when doing 500-600 likes, but pushing it too far could get you an action block.
+The goal is to mass like specific hashtags so people get notifications leading them to your account, thus gaining more attention, this works pretty well when doing 500-600 likes in a single run, but pushing it too far could get you an action block.

 I've tested this program in my own time and with sparse usage (usually only 2 days a week) over the past couple of months it has gotten roughly 400 followers.
-With daily usage on the right hashtags it could earn maybe 1000 over the course of a month, ofcourse this isn't the best way to gain followers, but running it in the background on a seperate device does help a lot for smaller accounts.
+With daily usage on the right hashtags it could earn maybe 1000 over the course of a month, of course this isn't the best way to gain followers, but running it in the background on a seperate device does help a lot for smaller accounts.

 ## Getting started: